aadamss/auction-house/README.md

 - Add `bidder statistics` to collect data about who bids the most, the differences in increments and how many auctions are won
 - Implement a `server cluster` to make it possible to handle application deployments during ongoing auctions
 - Create a frontend in `Scala.js` in order to make the application more interactive, instead of just using `Postman`
-- Add `Continuous Delivery` and deploy the application